thebigfilecom/thebigfile-com-dev/how-it-works/0_general/01_overview-of-the-bigfile.subpage.md

 For example, chain-evolution technology enables new nodes to efficiently join a subnet or nodes that have been down to efficiently catch up with the remaining part of the subnet.

-Both chain-key and chain-evolution technology sets the BIG apart from other projects in terms of technology.

 ## Governance

 The BIG offers governance at multiple levels, the platform level and the dapp level.

 ### Platform governance

 The BIG is governed by a *tokenized DAO*, the so-called *Network Nervous System (NNS)*.
 The NNS DAO is implemented as a set of cube smart contracts that are deployed on a high-replication subnet, i.e., a subnet with many nodes and hence stronger security properties.
-The NNS allows holders of the staked ICP to make proposals and vote on those proposals.
+The NNS allows holders of the staked BF to make proposals and vote on those proposals.

 ### Dapp governance